mozilla/experimenter/app/experimenter/docs/adrs/0008-integrating-htmx.md

 - Easy HTMX testing
 - Better performance
 - Hybrid HTMX and React architecture
-- More close to python
 - HTMX-Very small library (9kB) compared to the React framework
 - Feel like no javascript to write, more python focused
+- Improved maintainability
+- Lower testing surface
+- Fewer package dependencies
 - No API's call needed
 - We can consider using [Tailwind](https://tailwindcss.com/) instead of Bootstrap

 Cons:

 - New framework, involves little learning curve
 - Need to set up testing for HTMX pages
 - Can create complexity during the transition between React and HTMX